srikeerthis/IAN/README.md

 IAN is currently being built and tested behind closed doors but will be open-sourced in the near future.

-In the meantime this repository will act as a community hub for IAN related contributions.
+In the meantime this repository will act as a community hub for IAN related contributions and requests.

 see more on IAN @ www.ian.ong